Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Experimental Results

-Next, we investigate to what extent subjects' predictions about GenAI's choices are positively correlated with their own choices in the same problem.
+Next, we investigate the degree to which subjects' predictions about GenAI's choices are positively correlated with their own choices in the same problem.
 For each problem $j$, we run a linear regression to estimate the following pre-registered model

 where $P_{ij}$ is subject $i$'s prediction of GenAI's choice in problem $j$, and $X_{ij}$ is the de-meaned version of subject $i$'s own choice for problem $j$ (that is, $X_{ij}$ is $i$'s choice minus $\bar{X}_j$, the average choice among all subjects for problem $j$).
-The coefficient of interest is $\beta_j$.
-It measures the correlation between subjects' choices and their predictions about GenAI, analogous to the parameter $\rho$ from the theoretical model in \cref{sec:theory}.
-We interpret a positive estimate of $\beta_j$ as evidence of self projection in problem $j$.
+The coefficient of interest is the slope of the regression.
+Using the notation of our model (\cref{sec:theory}), suppose subject $i$'s choice is $\tilde{X}_{ij}=a(\omega_j,\theta_i)$ and subject $i$'s prediction is generated by where $\rho^\star$ is the self-projection coefficient for this problem and $\varepsilon_{ij}$ is independent of other random variables.
+Rearranging terms, we get

+So the regression coefficient on subjects' actions identifies $\rho^\star$.
+(In our regressions, we use de-meaned versions of subjects' choices, but this does not change the slope coefficient.)

-The two rightmost columns of \cref{tab:main_result} report our estimates of $\beta_j$ (additional details are provided in Appendix \cref{tab:individual_regressions}).
-Across all problems, our estimates of $\beta_j$ are positive, substantial, and statistically different from zero at the 1\% level.
+The two rightmost columns of \cref{tab:main_result} report our estimates of $\rho_j$ (additional details are provided in \cref{tab:individual_regressions}).
+Across all problems, our estimates of $\rho_j$ are positive, substantial, and statistically different from zero at the 1\% level.
 These findings are consistent with subjects projecting their personal traits onto GenAI.
 For example, subjects revealed to be more risk-seeking through their choices (i.e., those who wager more tokens in the two risk-domain problems) tend to also believe that GenAI will behave in a more risk-seeking way, and vice versa for the more risk-averse individuals.

 One may wonder if our findings result from subjects memorizing their choices for every problem in the first part of the experiment and simply repeating them as their predictions or using them as anchors for their predictions in the second part of the experiment.
 To rule out this possibility, we analyze predictions in dictator200, a problem that was not used as a choice task in the first part of the experiment.
 We estimate regression models of the form